 I am currently a Mellon postdoctoral fellow in the Department of Religious Studies at Stanford University.
 I received my Ph.D. from Columbia University in the Department of Middle Eastern, South Asian, and African Studies (MESAAS) in May 2012.
 During the 2012-2013 academic year, I was a postdoctoral research fellow in History and Asian & Middle Eastern Studies at Gonville and Caius College, University of Cambridge.

 My dissertation is entitled Cosmopolitan Encounters: Sanskrit and Persian at the Mughal Court (available online here) and analyzes the imperial intersections of North India’s two high literary cultures in the early modern period.
-My research interests more broadly include Sanskrit, Persian, Mughal history, translation studies, and cross-cultural interactions.
+My first book, entitled Culture of Encounters: Sanskrit at the Mughal Court, is forthcoming from Columbia University Press in January 2016.
+My research interests include Sanskrit, Persian, Mughal history, translation studies, and cross-cultural interactions.
 See my CV and my academia.edu page for more detailed professional information.

 Public Presentations Available Online

 “A Persianate Empire?
 Sanskrit Literature and Literati at the Mughal court, 1560-1660.”
 Center for South Asian Studies, University of California, Berkeley, February 12, 2014. link

 “Redefining Islamicate Knowledge: Abu al-Fazl’s Persian Account of Indian Learning.”
 Abbasi Program in Islamic Studies, Stanford University, California, November 21, 2013. link, audio only